|

 city-wide and suburban membership, enjoying a lasting camaraderie of our

-fraternal brotherhood, and the satisfaction of successful efforts on
+fraternal brotherhood, and the satisfaction of successful efforts on behalf

-and the Irish Community.
+Irish Community.

 We meet the 3rd